RatelimitedME/RLPanel-v1/SECURITY.md

 ### Do you pay?

-Sadly, due to our size and our costs to run, we are unable to pay for security vulnerability disclosures, but don't let that stop you!
+Unfortunately, due to our size and our costs to run, we are unable to pay for security vulnerability disclosures, but don't let that stop you!
 We'll award you with recognition on our Discord server and premium benefits on our service if your submission is deemed valid!